 - A. The term "University" means Southeastern Louisiana University. - B. The term "student" includes all persons taking courses at the University, both full time and part-time, pursuing undergraduate, graduate, or professional studies.
 Also included are those who attend post-secondary educational institutions other than Southeastern Louisiana University and who reside in University residence halls.
 This Student Code also applies to all persons taking courses at satellite locations of the University. - C. The term "organization" and/or "student organization" means any number of persons who have complied with the formal requirements for University recognition.
 These terms are interchangeable with the term "student" as it relates to all areas of the Student Code of Conduct unless otherwise stated.
 In other words, student organizations will be held responsible for abiding by the Student Code of Conduct as if they were individual students and are subject to all regulations and sanctions herein stated. - D. The term "faculty member" means any person hired by the University to conduct classroom or academic activities. - E. The term "staff member" means any person hired by the University to work and/or perform administrative or other responsibilities. - F. The term "University official" includes any person employed by the University, performing assigned administrative or professional responsibilities. - G. The term "member of the University community" includes any person who is a student, faculty member, staff member, University official or any other person employed by or associated with the University.

-A person's status in a particular situation shall be determined by the Vice President of Student Affairs or the Chief Student Conduct Officer.
+A person's status in a particular situation shall be determined by the Vice President for Student Affairs or the Chief Student Conduct Officer. - H. The term "University premises" includes all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the University (including adjacent streets and sidewalks), either on the main campus or at satellite sites. - I. The term "Chief Student Conduct Officer" means that person designated by the Vice President for Student Affairs who is primarily responsible for administration of the Student Code of Conduct.
+The Chief Student Conduct Officer serves as a Hearing Officer and a Hearing Board Advisor and designates others to do so as needed.
+Nothing shall prevent the Vice President for Student Affairs from authorizing the Chief Student Conduct Officer from imposing sanctions in all cases.